Operation Feed Yourself: Results

 Operation Feed Yourself is considered a failure as the program began to falter by the mid-1970s.
 Signs of failure included general public discontent, a reduction in target acreage planted, domestic food products continuing to be expensive and the expansion of Ghana's budget deficit from 190 million cedis in 1972 to 807 million cedis in 1977.
-The amount of urban residents who adopted agricultural enterprise also dwindled compared to the start of the program, likely due to perceived problems in infrastructure within the countryside (e.g lack of access to clean drinking water, electricity and good roads).
+The number of urban residents who adopted agricultural enterprise also dwindled compared to the start of the program, likely due to perceived problems in infrastructure within the countryside (e.g. lack of access to clean drinking water, electricity and good roads).
 By 1977, intervention by International Food Aid was needed in order to mitigate food shortages in Ghana.

 Problems with collectivization

 Operation Feed Yourself intended to increase accessibility and affordability of domestic food crops and in order to achieve this, the government sought to collect crops from rural farms, store them and transport them into cities.
 These operations were met with obstacles such as inaccessibility to many farms for government vehicles caused by poor-quality roads, insufficient storage facilities or storage facilities lacking conditions for proper food preservation, and pricing policies and rates that were not properly researched or updated by agencies such as the Meat Marketing Board.
 The combination of these three factors resulted in large amounts of spoiled food items and prices on food crops that were unaffordable to the average worker.